How to Teach Consonant Blends and Clusters

 Deciding when and how to teach consonant blends and clusters can be difficult with all the different reading levels in a classroom.
 Focusing on phonological awareness and segmenting phonemes will help make teaching consonant clusters and blends easy.

-Once students have learned the difficult task of spelling cvc words, you might need to practice with consonant clusters and blends.
+Once students have learned the difficult task of reading and spelling cvc words, you will need to practice with consonant clusters and blends.

 📌THIS IMAGE FOR LATER

-When should you teach consonant clusters and blends?
+When should you teach consonant blend and cluster?

 It starts at about a level E (1st grade) if you use F&P but focus on discussions of consonant clusters and blends when it happens naturally in writing.
 Yep, observation of what the students are doing independently in their writing helps me make the decision of when to focus on blends.

 Because teaching kiddos to really focus on segmenting individual sounds in words, the teaching of consonant blends happens easily.
 Don’t waste precious teaching time teaching each consonant clusters and blend separately.
-Use successive blending and sound boxes for segmenting.
+Use successive blending and sound boxes for segmenting; it helps so much!

 What are consonant clusters?
 And how do they differ from blends?